Higher Courant-Dorfman algebras and associated higher Poisson vertex algebras: Higher PVAs from higher Courant-Dorfman algebras

-\chapter{Higher PVAs from higher Courant-Dorfman algebras}
+\section{Higher PVAs from higher Courant-Dorfman algebras}

-In this chapter, we define higher PVAs corresponding to higher Courant-Dorfman algebras and check these algebras have a PVA-like property.
+In this section, we define higher Lie conformal algebras and higher Poisson vertex algebras corresponding to higher weak Courant-Dorfman algebras and higher Courant-Dorfman algebras, and check these algebras have a LCA-like or PVA-like property.
 In particular, a tensor product of a higher PVA and an arbitrary dgca has a structure of degree 0 graded Poisson algebra.

-First, we define higher Lie conformal algebras and derive properties of higher weak Courant-Dorfman algebras, in a similar way that we derive the properties of Courant-Dorfman algebras from Lie conformal algebras.
+First, we define higher Lie conformal algebras and derive properties of higher weak Courant-Dorfman algebras, in a similar way that we derive the properties of weak Courant-Dorfman algebras from Lie conformal algebras.